josh20ny/ICPF-Final/data/README.md

-Download data from his website and store into this folder
+**cells.mat** is the data file downloaded from his website and is used to for completing this project.